• Skip to primary navigation

 Assemble

 • First layer.
-Add one layer of toasted pound cake cubes to the bottom of a small trifle bowl or to 6-8 jars or dessert glass.
+Add one layer of toasted pound cake cubes to the bottom of a small trifle bowl or to 6-8 jars or dessert glasses.
 Spoon brown sugar peaches and syrup over the top the cake.
-Top with a generous dollop of whipped vanilla pudding.
+Top with a generous dollop of whipped vanilla pudding mixture.

 • Repeat layers.
 Gently press 2nd layer of pound cake cubes into last layer of pudding, then layer peaches, syrup and pudding again.
 Repeat once more if adding a 3rd layer.
 Finish with plenty of whipped pudding as a topping and garnish with extra peach slices and sprigs of mint, if desired.